 For now though, I merely have my soldiers, armed with bayonets and enough Command Points to engage in a damn good scrap.
-Glancing at the opposition, I do somewhat unfortunately seem to be outnumbered... some ten times over, in fact... but there is nothing that the domineering English spirit cannot withstand, except slight cold snaps in winter, too much heat in summer, and being out numbered ten to one.
+Glancing at the opposition, I do somewhat unfortunately seem to be outnumbered, some 10 times over, in fact, but there is nothing that the domineering English spirit cannot withstand.
+Except slight cold snaps in winter, too much heat in summer, and being outnumbered 10 to one.
 I'll be honest, I just added that one on the list, after experience in the field of battle proved its worthiness.
 Poo.
 On the plus side, nothing important was lost.
 Just Boston, and from a certain point of view, it did rather bring this on itself, did it not?
 Those tea-spoiling terrorists.
 No sympathy at all.

 I'm sure the King will see it my way.